jangdan/cheerio/website/docs/basics/manipulation.md

 In this guide, we will focus specifically on manipulating elements within a document using Cheerio.
-We will cover methods for modifying element attributes and properties, adding and removing classes, modifying text and HTML content, inserting and removing elements, and handling errors and debugging.
+We will cover methods for modifying element attributes and properties, adding and removing classes, modifying text and HTML content, and inserting and removing elements.
 By the end of this guide, you will have a good understanding of how to use these methods to manipulate elements within a document using Cheerio.